taiwangoldcard/website/README.md

 2. At this repo's root, perform `npm install`.
 This will install `cypress`, the automated test runner.

-3. `cypress run` to perform all tests in headless mode / CI mode.
+3. `./node_modules/cypress/bin/cypress run` to perform all tests in headless mode / CI mode.

 4. To debug tests, you can `./node_modules/cypress/bin/cypress open` to view the interactive UI and select the tests to run: